A Unified Power-Setpoint Tracking Algorithm for Utility-Scale PV Systems with Power Reserves and Fast Frequency Response Capabilities: Real-Time Simulation Results

 \subsection{PV-based Fast Frequency Response Service}

 One of the main applications of the proposed unified MPPE and FPPT control is to enable PV plants to provide high-quality, fast frequency response (FFR) services.
 To demonstrate the performance of the PV-based FFR, the black start process of an islanded feeder-level microgrid is modeled on the OPAL-RT eMEGASIM platform.
 The microgrid, displayed in Fig. \ref{fig:microgrid}, is powered by a utility-scale PV plant with 4 identical 612-kW PV arrays and a 3.125-MVA diesel generator.
 The system parameters are listed in Table \ref{parameters}.
 The feeder is divided into five load groups, each supplying 0.5 MVA loads.
 The cold-load pickup effect of each load group is modeled using the delayed exponential method introduced in \cite{edstrom2012modeling}, which can double the load of each load group to 1 MVA during the initial transients.
 In this case, we set the FPPT frequency to be 10 Hz.
 Note that typically, to achieve satisfactory performance, the FPPT/MPPT bandwidth is set between 1 to 10 Hz \cite{sangwongwanich2018analysis}.
+Moreover, note that the PV plant controller sends individual power commands (P$_\mathrm{res}$ or P$_\mathrm{ref}$, and Q$_\mathrm{ref}$) to each inverter of the plant.

 After the first two load groups have been picked up, the PV plant power setpoint is set to be 1 MW to maintain 1 MW of power reserves.
 Then, the microgrid controller dispatches the 1-MW PV power reserves to reduce the frequency nadir during the second cold-load pickup procedure, in which load groups 3 and 4 are connected to the microgrid.
-It is assumed that the microgrid controller considers the communication delay during the load pick-up coordination.
+It is assumed that during the load pick-up coordination, the microgrid controller considers the communication delay, i.e., how long it would take between issuing the commands to the relays and PV plant controller via MODBUS, and their execution time.
 As shown in Fig. \ref{fig:FFR}, the proposed method outperforms the state-of-the-art method by reducing the frequency nadir during the cold-load pickup.

 The IEEE Standard 1547-2018 expects PV inverters to provide frequency ride-through function when the rate of change of frequency (ROCOF) is 2 to 3 Hz per second depending on DER penetration levels.
 Note that large ROCOF events are uncommon in high-inertia grids but occur more frequently in low-inertia grids dominated by inverter-based resources, as having been seen in the Hawaiian grid \cite{pattabiraman2018impact}.
 Therefore, in the next analysis we suppose the microgrid from Fig. \ref{fig:microgrid} is connected to a low inertia grid susceptible to large ROCOF events with low frequency nadirs.